-Also identify any persons or entities who own or otherwise control, directly or indirectly, 5% or more of the outstanding voting power held by all persons or entities entitled to participate in the election (or other selection) of the applicant's Board of Directors or other governing body.
+The independent evaluators may seek additional information from applicants regarding the qualifications of personnel if deemed necessary.
+Also identify any persons or entities who own or will own or otherwise control, directly or indirectly, 5% or more of the outstanding voting power held by all persons or entities entitled to participate in the election (or other selection) of the applicant's board of directors or other governing body.